dhmmasson/testDrivenDevelopment/Pandora-»-Instructions.md

 * ℃ to radian conversion: Use the Java built-in method `Math.toRadians(...)`

+## Timestamp

+You can convert double values to Instant Java objects.
+In this case, you can access quick display options (via `DateTimeFormatter`).
+For this, you need to define a zone.
+Use the `.withZone(ZoneId.systemDefault())`.
+(Check this [forum thread](https://stackoverflow.com/questions/25229124/format-instant-to-string) for more examples).

 ## Flight Phases

 For those interested, you can read research paper [1] or thesis [2] for free.